-- 1 teaspoon ginger
+- 1 teaspoon ground ginger

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

-- ½ teaspoon allspice
+- 1/2 teaspoon allspice

-- ½ teaspoon cloves
+- 1/2 teaspoon ground cloves

-- Remove dough from pot and place in bowl.
-Allow to cool slightly and then cover and allow to cool completely.
+- Remove the dough from the pot and place it in a bowl.
+Allow to cool slightly and then cover and allow it to cool completely.
 Once completely cooled, knead until fully blended.

 You don’t know what the day holds for you, none of us do.
 But go out there with an open mind and a heart for joy and you’d be amazed at the riches you’ll bring home.

 This brings back good memories!
 I made this for my granddaughter and 3 of her little friends some years back after finding it on this site.
 Put the dough in an airtight container, add some cheap cookie cutters, an inexpensive rolling pin from the dollar store, a mat for rolling out the dough (I bought some inexpensive plastic placemats); it is a gift that will not cost a lot of money, but gives loads of fun!
 Let the fun begin!

 The dough will last a while if put back into an airtight container after each time it is played with. 🙂 Add a little apron and they’ll feel like a “real” cook!